douglas86/ci-project4-restaurant-booking-system/README.md

 ### [Technology Used](#planning)

-- HTML/CSS - html templating and CSS styling
+- HTML/CSS - HTML templating and CSS styling
 - Python—logic used in this project
 - JavaScript—Used for Models and other front end logic
 - Django - Python Framework for developing this project